 Cut down the length of pumping sessions to decrease your output.
 For example, if your pumping sessions typically last 20 minutes, reduce them to 15.

 This will cause you to relieve the breast discomfort of being overly full, but won’t drain the breast completely.
 Keep your pumping sessions at this length for 4–5 days.
 After failing to empty your breasts on a consistent basis for several days in a row, your body will automatically reduce its production to meet your new, reduced demand.

 4. Increase the Length of Time Between Sessions

 Gradually add time between pumping sessions.
 Let your comfort level be your guide — if you’re uncomfortable 30 minutes after your usual time, then pump.
 If you can delay your pumping session by an hour or two, then go for it.

-Continue to combine steps 3 & 4 — slowly reducing your pumping length and extending times between pumping sessions.
-Pay attention to your body and its comfort level, and let it be your guide.
+Continue to combine steps 3 and 4 — slowly reducing your pumping length and extending times between pumping sessions.
+Pay attention to your body and its comfort level, and let that be your guide.